quanchaozhao/gitskills/readme.txt

-Git is a version conttol system.
+Git is a distributed version conttol system.
 Git is free software.